polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 #### Sarah
 * Update the 60days repo.
 I had gotten way behind on that.
 I lost some of the posts I had in the channel because they are past the max messages limit so I had to try to reconstruct some of them.
 * Look at some of the notebooks from the fastai NLP course.

+#### Halwai Aftab Hasan

+@channel last day of #60daysofudacity :blush:

+* Start my day with IELTS preparation for English which is given by @Bearbear :blush: and Also Started Arabic Language speaking.
+* Still working on Federated Learning Pysyft tutorial by Abdrew Trask, its available on Pysft github repository.
+* Working with my pytorch Hackathon team for further progress of the project.
+* Its a great Exprience for me with you all @channel Thank you so much for your support and guidance :heart:
+#60daysofudacity